SimonZhang0606/Coop_MMR/README.md

 Currently, the code here supports only the Browse Jobs page (Feature 4 in the report).

+## Data Scraping and Generation

+1. Ensure all required dependencies have been installed by running `pip3 install -r sql_scripts/requirement.txt`.
+1. Run `sql_scripts/linkedin_scraper`.
+It should take less than two hours for the script to run.
+The scraped data are stored in the `data` folder.

 ## Quick Start with Docker

 This is the quickest and easiest way to get everything set up – all you need to install is [Docker](https://www.docker.com/).